Utilization management is at the heart of how you access the right care, at the right place and at the right time. It includes:

 We use evidence-based clinical standards of care to make sure you get the health care you need.

 Sometimes you may need to get approval from Blue Cross and Blue Shield of Illinois (BCBSIL) before we will cover certain inpatient, outpatient and home health care services and prescription drugs.
-This is called prior authorization, preauthorization or prior approval.
+This is called prior authorization, preauthorization, pre-certification or prior approval.
 These terms all refer to the requirements that you may need to meet before treatment may begin.

 Who Requests Prior Authorization?

 Usually, your health care providers will take care of prior authorization before they perform a service.
 But, it’s always a good idea to check if your providers have the needed approval.

 If your providers aren’t in-network, you’ll be responsible for getting the prior authorization.
 If you don’t, we may not cover the cost.
 To make sure your provider is in-network, check Provider Finder®.